Ocala, Florida is a city that's full of surprises.

 The Howard Johnson

-The aforementioned Silver River State Park is only a 20 minutes’ drive away.
-Within a 10 minutes’ drive, guests can attend the I-75 Super Flea Market, or check out a movie at the Ocala Gran Prix.
+The aforementioned Silver River State Park is only 20 minutes drive away.
+Within a 10-minute' drive, guests can attend the I-75 Super Flea Market or check out a movie at the Ocala Gran Prix.

-Lounge by the pool, play volleyball or snag a drink at the Starting Gate Lounge, and located close by is the Don Garlits Museum of Drag Racing.
+Lounge by the pool, play volleyball, or snag a drink at the Starting Gate Lounge, and located close by is the Don Garlits Museum of Drag Racing.